Steven Hawley: Organizations

 Hawley is a member of the American Astronomical Society, the Astronomical Society of the Pacific, the American Institute of Aeronautics and Astronautics, Sigma Pi Sigma, and Phi Beta Kappa.
 Now retired, he resides in Lawrence, Kansas, where his parents also live.

 Personal life

 Hawley married fellow astronaut Sally Ride in 1982.
 The couple divorced in 1987.

-Subsequently, he married Eileen M. Keegan of Redondo Beach, California, a former public-affairs officer at NASA who was appointed as spokeswoman for then-Kansas Governor Sam Brownback in 2013.
+Subsequently, he married Eileen M. Keegan of Redondo Beach, California, a former public-affairs officer at NASA.
+She was appointed as spokeswoman for then-Kansas Governor Sam Brownback in 2013.

 He enjoys basketball, softball, golf, running, playing bridge, and umpiring.
 Hawley appeared on an episode of Home Improvement, alongside Space Shuttle Commander, Kenneth Bowersox.

 Honors

 Following is a list of scholarships, honors, and awards conferred on Hawley: